 These canals take water from Ghaggar river which gets ditributed to the regions around like Nada Sahib and Manasa Devi.
 The canals are extremely useful to the local people and are maintained by the villagers.
 While Himachal Pradesh surrounds it in the east and north, Punjab and Chandigarh are in the west and south.

-Ghaggar river which flows through Panchkula, is perennial in nature though it lacks water outside monsoon.
+Ghaggar river which flows through Panchkula, is perennial in nature though it lacks water during seasons other than monsoon.
 Underground water available here is useful for irrigation and domestic purposes.

-Urban Estate Panchkula lies west of Chandigarh.
+Urban Estate Panchkula lies in the west of Chandigarh.
 This township which is newly formed, is categorized into residential and industrial sectors, parks and other recreational venues, various government and semi government institutions.
 Panchkula resides by the western side of Ghaggar river which along with Shivalik Hills forms the mesmerising backdrop for this place.

 Tau Devi Lal Sports Complex and a golf course has been developed for recreation.
 This sports complex is renowned for ICL Tournaments.
 Pinjore is the industrial area housing HMT factory.
 Bharat Electronics Limited is a significant industry in this area and has employed large number of local inhabitants.

 People residing in Panchkula mostly speak in Punjabi and Hindi.
 Haryanvi is the state language.
 Metro route is being planned for better convenience of people.